roman-milk/roman-milk.github.io/maid-wife.md

+===

- ****** Maid Wife Ch.
-04 ****** byStoryTeller07© The doorbell rang.
+The doorbell rang.
 Melody wiped her hands on a towel and padded on bare feet from the kitchen.
 With her mind still in turmoil over what had happened at the weekend she answered the door.
 The next-door neighbour, Howard, was standing there.
 In a flash her mind cleared to the present.

  This lecherous neighbour had watched her make love to Jim from his house next door.
 Jim hadn't thought to close the curtains and being hypnotised she hadn't been able to.
 She had simply carried out his instructions although if she was honest she had been too excited to think straight anyway.